 Please subscribe devotional materials directly from Joel Osteen, Rick Warren, Kenneth Copeland, Joyce Meyer and Our Daily Bread Ministries official website.
 This site is mainly an archive of devotion materials for reference with sole purpose to encourage believers with the WORD of GOD and to invite many to turn to GOD through CHRIST JESUS as their Saviour and LORD.

-“Whoever is faithful in small matters will be faithful in large ones; whoever is dishonest in small matters will be dishonest in large ones” (Luke 16:10 TEV).
+“Whoever is faithful in small matters will be faithful in large ones; whoever is dishonest in small matters will be dishonest in large ones” (Luke 16:10 GNT).

-A common saying today is that “what you do in your private life is nobody’s business.”
+A common saying today is that “what you do in your private life is nobody else’s business.”
 Well, it actually is.
-What you do in your private life — behind closed doors or out of view of other people — builds and reveals your true character.
+What you do in your private life — what you do behind closed doors or out of view of other people — builds and reveals your true character.
 And God sees it just as clearly as the things you do in public.

-In fact, the small things you do that are unseen are the seeds to God’s public blessing on your life.
+In fact, the small, unseen things you do are the seeds to God’s public blessing on your life.
 You cannot compartmentalize your life and say, “I have integrity in my public life, just not in my private life.”
-I bet you could make a list right now of public figures who have tried to live their lives this way only to have their private indiscretions become this week’s public scandal and their personal downfall.
+I bet you could make a list right now of public figures that have tried to live this way only to have their private indiscretions turn into public scandal and personal downfall.
 No matter what they say, any leader who is not faithful in small matters will not be faithful in large matters.

 Jesus says, “If you have not been faithful with that which belongs to someone else, who will give you what belongs to you?”
-(Luke 16:12 TEV)
+(Luke 16:12 GNT).

 This principle of apprenticeship applies to every area of your life.
 It applies to how you handle other people’s money, how you handle other people’s possessions, and even how you handle other people’s ministry before God gives you your own.